awboyle/comp_rel/README.md

 1. **Assertion Checks**: The functions `calculate_reliability` and `calculate_completeness` enforce certain assertions (e.g., `ls` must be between 0 and 1, `snr` > 0, `input_period` > 0).
 Rows in your batch file that fail these checks will be skipped, and None is inserted for those rows.
 2. **Skipping Errors**: In batch mode, any row that raises an error does not stop the entire script.
 It logs a warning to the console and moves on to the next row.
 3. **Customization**: You can customize the code to point to your own DataFrame columns (e.g. renaming `power` to `lombscargle_power`) and adjust the logic for reliability/completeness as needed.
+4. If there are less than three reference stars in a given parameter bin, the code will return None for that calculation.